TanuAgrawal123/100DaysOfCode/README.md

 **Today's Focus**:

- - Introduction to ES6 Challenges and Regular Expressions:template string,
+ - Introduction to ES6 Challenges and Regular Expressions:template string,getter and setter function,import and export method,test and match method in regular expression.
- - Coding practice-help your roomate(on bit manupulation)
+ - Coding practice-sitting arrangement(on input output)

 **Details**:

  - Introduction to ES6 version of javascript.
- - template string{by enclosing string in `` and using ${variable} for concatenation}
+ - template string(by enclosing string in backticks and using ${variable} for concatenation), defining function in object in concise way,defining constructor function using class syntax(here class syntax is not related to opps concept), getter and setter function, import method, export method(to reuse block of code in another module),import* (to import all the content in current file), export default.
+ - Regular expression(use to search, match,replace text in string):test method(to find a word
+   in a string and return true or false), use of test method to search for multiple words using | or OR operator,ignorecase while serching using i,match method(to return searched word),wildcard period.

 **Link to work**: [here](https://www.freecodecamp.org/tanu) , [Competitive Coding](https://github.com/TanuAgrawal123/100DaysOfCode/blob/master/hackerearth_coding_practice)